litmuschaos/litmus-go/README.md

 # litmus-go:

 This repo consists of Litmus Chaos Experiments written in golang.
-The examples in this repo are good indicators of how to construct the experiments in golang: complete with steady state checks, chaosresult generation, chaos injectionm, post chaos checks, create events and reports for observability and configure sinks for these.
+The examples in this repo are good indicators of how to construct the experiments in golang: complete with steady state checks, chaosresult generation, chaos injection etc.., post chaos checks, create events and reports for observability and configure sinks for these.

 **NOTE**